JasonMGross/JasonMGross.github.io/README.md

 ````

 &emsp; I have demonstrated my ability to identify and address design flaws related to security by not storing plaint text passwords in any additional variables or passing them to any function in plaintext form.
-The user input is evaluated directly from the textbox’s text property and hashed before being stored in memory and passed between functions.
-The following excerpt from the User Login form demonstrates how this happens in the code.
+In the following example, the user input is evaluated directly from the textbox’s text property and hashed before being stored in memory and passed between functions.

 ````vb
 'Password RegEx Pattern